• Skip to content

 Through these interactions your baby also learns about the world – whether the world is safe and secure, whether they’re loved, who loves them and much more.

 When your baby feels safe, secure and loved, your baby is likely to have the confidence to keep exploring and learning.
-And this lays the foundation for your baby’s brain and cognitive abilities to keep developing.
+And this is good for your baby’s brain and cognitive development.

 Your warm and loving relationship with your baby lays the foundation for all areas of your child’s learning and development.
 This means that your relationship with your baby is critical to development.

-Newborn babies have lots to learn and you’ll be amazed at how fast this learning happens.
+Newborn babies have a lot to learn.
+You’ll be amazed at how fast this learning happens.

 Babies want to experience the world, but not all at once – too many people, sounds and activities might exhaust your baby.
 Sometimes too much stimulation will make your baby too tired to sleep, so watch out for those tired signs.